shikhagoel003/EXPRESS/README.md

 Train and Test Data

-quad_1.csv is train data for the model and quad_2_3_4.csv is test data for the model. support_vector.ipynb is the python script used to train and test the model.
+quad_1.csv is train data for the model

+quad_2_3_4.csv is test data for the model.

+support_vector.ipynb is the python script used to train and test the model.

 ![Screenshot 2024-09-21 200617](https://github.com/user-attachments/assets/5d004361-bd97-48b7-a6e0-7482d79f1c79)